The Carolina Asthma & Allergy Center Pollen and Mold Counter will return February 15, 2022.

 The respiratory symptoms that occur with anaphylaxis are much more common in people who suffer from asthma.
 In fact, asthma that is “poorly controlled” has been called a primary factor when it comes to anaphylactic deaths.
 This is especially true with children.

-Additionally, remember that symptoms of asthma and the early symptoms of anaphylaxis may be similar.
+Additionally, remember that symptoms of asthma and the early anaphylaxis symptoms may be similar.
 If someone has an asthma attack that seems to not respond quickly to their usual rescue medication, they may be in the early stages of anaphylaxis.
 This would be an extremely rare occurrence.
 The vast majority of anaphylaxis of patients who are wheezing are also having hives or vomiting or swelling of the face at the same time.
 If this ever happens to you or someone you know, follow your doctor’s instructions for epinephrine and then get emergency assistance or call the Carolina Asthma and Allergy Center immediately.

 Anyone who suffers from both food allergies and asthma needs to work closely with a doctor in order to develop a plan to control the asthma.
 In most cases, this will include a combination of asthma medications and information on how to avoid or accommodate to triggers.